tsubasakong/mcp-hfspace/README.md

 ## File Handling and Claude Desktop Mode

 By default, the Server operates in _Claude Desktop Mode_.
-In this mode, Images are returned in the tool responses, while other binaries are saved in the working folder and a message is returned with the path.
+In this mode, Images are returned in the tool responses, while other files are saved in the working folder, their file path is returned as a message.
 This will usually give the best experience if using Claude Desktop as the client.

 URLs can also be supplied as inputs: the content gets passed to the Space.

+There is an "Available Resources" prompt that gives Claude the available files and mime types from your working directory.
+This is currently the best way to manage files.

 ### Example 1 - Image Generation (Download Image / Claude Vision)